AlexCai2019/Cartoland/README.md

 ## Launching
 Start the bot by running the following command in your terminal:
 ```
-java -jar Cartoland.jar <token>
+java -jar Cartoland.jar
 ```
-Replace the `<token>` argument with the token of your own bot.
+Set the `token` property in `config.properties` with the token of your own bot.
 Make sure you have all the required folders and files before launching.